Pi-Willie/XSGLang/README.md

 ## What it is built on

-XSGLang is a fork of [Mini-SGLang](https://github.com/sgl-project/mini-sglang), and the base runtime foundation comes from that project.
+xSGLang is a fork of [Mini-SGLang](https://github.com/sgl-project/mini-sglang), and the base runtime foundation comes from that project.

 Mini-SGLang provides the compact low-level serving core this fork builds on, including: